Table of Contents

 FLAC is an open-source file format that is fully editable.
 You can use FLAC files for anything you want and in any way that you want.
 In contrast, WAV was patented by Microsoft and is not open-source so you are more limited in its uses.

-There are many different converters that can put WAV files into FLACs to give you more freedom and many of these converters are free to use, too.
+Many different converters can put WAV files into FLACs to give you more freedom and many of these converters are free to use, too.

 Compressed And Uncompressed Formats